ElDeveloper/dogs/README.md

 ## PICRUSt

-PICRUSt processing was processed at the [galaxy server](https://huttenhower.sph.harvard.edu/galaxy/).
+PICRUSt predictions were generated at the [galaxy server](https://huttenhower.sph.harvard.edu/galaxy/).
 In [**9-picrust**](notebooks/9-picrust.ipynb) we compare the combined human and dog samples, and in [**9.1-picrust-nsti**](notebooks/9.1-picrust-nsti.ipynb) we